 If we would take a few moments to consider our lives, we could all compile quite a list of things we are thankful for.
 Since we know every good and precious gift comes from God (James 1:17), we should show our gratitude to our Father for them.

-3. Express your concerns, needs and desires in detail.
+3. Pray better by expressing your concerns, needs and desires in detail.

 There is an old story about a man who wrote down his needs and others’ needs on scraps of paper and put them in a bag.
 When he prayed he simply asked God to take care of “what is in the bag.”